FIGARO: Generating Symbolic Music with Fine-Grained Artistic Control: Introduction

-We evaluate the proposed method on its ability to adhere to the prescribed condition by comparing it to state-of-the-art methods for controllable symbolic music \citep{choi_encoding_2020, wu_musemorphose_2021}.
-We demonstrate empirically that our technique outperforms the state-of-the-art in controllable generation, modelling capability and sample quality.
-To evaluate sample quality, we employ subjective evaluation in the form of a user study.
-We further demonstrate that our models are robust and generalize well by evaluating the zero-shot performance on out-of-distribution data, indicating that the proposed description-to-sequence task is effective at learning generalized high-level concepts about the data.
+We evaluate FIGARO on its ability to adhere to the prescribed condition by comparing it to state-of-the-art methods for controllable symbolic music generation \citep{choi_encoding_2020, wu_musemorphose_2021}.
+We demonstrate empirically that our technique outperforms the state-of-the-art in controllable generation and sample quality.
+To evaluate sample quality, we employ subjective evaluation in the form of a listening study.
+We further demonstrate that FIGARO is robust with respect to distributional shifts in description space and performs well on constructed samples outside the training distribution, indicating that the proposed objective is effective at learning generalized concepts about the data.

-The paper is structured as follows: First, we provide an overview of existing work and compare the level of controllability of different generative models.
-Next, we introduce the \textit{description-to-sequence} modelling task and describe our method by applying the task to symbolic music.
-We then perform a quantitative evaluation of our models compared to state-of-the-art methods on conditional generation and zero-shot performance.
-We also perform an ablation study to validate different parts of the proposed model and finally evaluate the subjective quality of generated samples.